Learn

 Read

-Where speculative traders are positioned per currency, scored against the last 52 weeks.
+The COT report shows where speculative traders are positioned per currency, scored against the last 52 weeks.
 Crowded trades fail.
 The percentile bar tells you when a trade is already crowded.

 Read